Hang gliding before 1973

 See Mystical Visionary, Richard Miller under External links later on this page.

-Most of the photos on this and successive pages about early hang gliding are from Ground Skimmer, successor to Low and Slow (by which time they had gained control and shortened the title accordingly).
+Ground Skimmer magazine was successor to Low and Slow (by which time they had gained control and shortened the title accordingly).
 Ground Skimmer was published by the Southern California Hang Glider Association (SCHGA) which grew from the 25-member Peninsula Hang Glider Club, founded by Dick Eipper in December 1971(6) and it eventually became the United States Hang Gliding and Paragliding Association.

 On May 23rd, 1971, on a hillside that was part of the Pacific View Memorial Park Cemetery in Newport Beach, a coastal city in Orange County, California, the first organized hang gliding event took place.
 (The organizers kept a low profile in that troubled time…) For more about this landmark event, see On this hill, May 23, 1971.
 It includes participants’ recollections and photos as well as links to digitized film.